Title Insurance Agent Licensing - Frequently Asked Questions

 - an applicant that is currently licensed as an attorney-at-law in New York and is in good standing with the New York State Office of Court Administration need not complete a prelicensing course or pass a title insurance agent examination.
 The applicant must submit a certificate of good standing from the Appellate Division of the Supreme Court for the Division where the attorney was admitted.

-- A6.
+Answer.
 Pursuant to Limited Liability Corporation Law section 204(f) and Business Corporation Law section 301(a)(5)(b), the use of certain words in a business entity's name is restricted.
-These names are NOT necessarily prohibited; however, an additional approval is required from this Department if the business entity's name includes one of the words listed at this link http://www.dos.ny.gov/corps/restricted_words.html.
+These names are NOT necessarily prohibited; however, an additional approval is required from this Department if the business entity's name includes one of the words listed on the New York Department of State Website.
 A business entity may have obtained this approval when it was formed.
 If so, attach a copy of the written approval with the application.

 A title insurance agent who is licensed with no company appointments is considered to be "inactive."
 The agent may not transact business until a licensed title insurance corporation has filed an appointment on behalf of the title agent and then may transact business only on behalf of that corporation.